-DI.5116A (46.5-50.5 Credits)
+DI.5116A (46.5 Credits) Diploma

 This three-semester program is designed to prepare the student to become a licensed practical nurse capable of providing nursing care under the supervision of a licensed healthcare professional.
 Theory and practice are integrated into a sequence of selected learning experiences proceeding from the simple to complex in such a manner as to produce a competent, safe practitioner.

-After successful completion of the program, the student is eligible to take the National Council Licensure eligible to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN).
+After successful completion of the program, the student is eligible to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN).
 The Practical Nursing Program is approved by the Nebraska Board of Nursing, P.O.
 Box 95007, Lincoln, NE 68509, 402.471.4917 and accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Rd.
 NE, Suite 850, Atlanta, GA 30326, 404.975.5000, acenursing.org.